 If you haven’t had house plants before and are unsure of which plant to choose or which indoor plant will suit your space, then this guide that we've pulled together is for you!

 There are so many great baskets out there – choose the one that you love and that suits your plant size.
-If you are after something more rigid than a basket, but still natural and organic then have a look at the bark pots.
+If you are after something more rigid than a basket, but still natural and organic then have a look at bark or clay pots.

 Here’s what we know about choosing a pot for your favourite plant.
 Most of the indoor planters we saw aren’t suitable for putting a plant directly into, you are better off keeping your plant in the plastic pot and then placing that inside a more decorative pot.